 Publish (print) a PDF containing the analysis, images, and quantitative results.

-- filename ((str, file-like object)) The file to write the results to. - notes (str, list of strings) Text; if str, prints single line.
-If list of strings, each list item is printed on its own line. - open\file (bool) Whether to open the file using the default program after creation. - bins (int) Number of bins to show for the histogram
+[str, list of strings] Text; if str, prints single line.
+If list of strings, each list item is printed on its own line.

+[bool] Whether to open the file using the default program after creation.